azimuttapp/azimutt/libs/connector-mongodb/README.md

 # MongoDB connector

-This library is able to connect to [MongoDB](https://www.mongodb.com) and extract its schema.
+This library is able to connect to [MongoDB](https://www.mongodb.com), extract its schema and more...

 It browses all databases and collections, fetch a sample of documents and then [infer](../json-infer-schema) a schema from them.